 Hometown: Tallahassee, FL

 Bio: Lauren has been serving at WCU since 2005.
 She became the Energy Manager for the Facilities Management Department in 2007.
-Her focus includes creating a holistic approach to integrating sustainability and energy conservation systematically across the campus and community.
-It is a dynamic goal that includes all areas of campus and involves wearing many hats from campus programs, technical competencies, and strategic planning.
+In 2014 she transitioned into her current role as Chief Sustainability Officer.
+Her focus includes taking a holistic approach to integrating sustainability and waste reduction systematically across the campus and community.
+It is a dynamic goal that includes utilizing campus as a living-learning laboratory for student engagement, research, and high impact learning.
 Her family includes her husband Blair and two young boys, Harper and Myles.
 In her free time, she likes to enjoy time outside with her family, hiking, traveling, playing in her garden, and being a mom.

 T. Reid Conway, PEM

 Senior Energy Manager

 Hometown: Reidsville, NC

 Bio: Reid is the Senior Energy Manager for WCU.
 He assumes a newly created position at WCU to oversee the energy management program.
 Reid works closely with the Facilities Management, the Office of Sustainability and Design and Construction to improve campus energy efficiency.
 Prior to this, Reid worked for the State Energy Office in North Carolina and served as state-wide technical expert on energy related topics with the primary focus on energy efficiency strategies within all governmental sectors.
 Reid provides onsite energy assessments, strategic energy planning, oversite of performance contracting and other energy related consultation services.
 Reid has been teaching sections of Energy Management Diploma Series at NC State.
 Reid just finished work with the NC Building Code Council where he sat on a committee to write the 2024 NC Energy Conservation Code.